 anons and answers makes everything much more painful than i want them to be

-Anonymous asked: Is it possible that this guy just isn't the one for you?
+Anonymous said: Is it possible that this guy just isn't the one for you?
 I mean, you've waited and done your best, and it certainly isn't your fault that he's not returning whatever you're putting out.
 Maybe it's time to move on.
 There are plenty of fish in the sea who will appreciate you more than he seems to be.
 Best of luck, bro.

 That makes me sound like I’m some sort of Nice Guy who doesn’t understand basic social cues.
 I am hideous.
 I am unfit for human interaction.

 Just sent a pretty mean anon to texts… urgh feel so baaad but you know… i think he needs it… just… ummm it’s the only way to get a reaction from him… i think kdskjsdkds

 the best part about this is waiting for texts update

 We may be starting after The Empty Hearse, but we will be revisiting that episode via flashbacks and so on.
 Plus other things in the past…

 The FAQ has also been updated and pruned for the sake of relevance.
 These two new additions are worth repeating here: